resilientbits/Simple-Sysmon/README.md

 Download simple-sysmon.xml from this repo.

 When you install Sysmon, it be added as a Windows service using the configuration in a file you specify.
-Install with the following:
+Install with the following, from an elevated command prompt:

 `sysmon64.exe -i simple-sysmon.xml -accepteula`